matze-dd/Tex2txt/README.md

 Example Python script [shell.py](shell.py) will generate a proofreading report in text or HTML format from filtering the LaTeX input and application of [LanguageTool](https://www.languagetool.org) (LT).
-On option --server, LT's Web server is contacted.
+On option '--server lt', LT's Web server is contacted.
-Otherwise, [Java](https://java.com) has to be present, and the path to LT has to be customised in script variable 'ltjar';
+Otherwise, [Java](https://java.com) has to be present, and the path to LT has to be customised in script variable 'ltdirectory';
 compare the corresponding comment in script.
 Note that from version 4.8, LT does not fully support 32-bit systems any more.
 File tex2txt.py should reside in the current directory, see also